 The local rivers of North Northumberland and the Scottish borders are ideal for introducing people to river kayaking.
 We have suitable teaching Rivers within easy reach of Berwick Upon Tweed.
 The slow moving and mellow bits are ideal for beginners and people wanting to tour.
 The slightly faster sections are more exciting for intermediate paddlers requiring some moving water skills.
-We can arranged trips from Berwick upon Tweed, Kelso, Colstream, Norham, Ford and Etal or further a field e.g. South Northumberland, Scotland.
+We can arranged trips from Berwick upon Tweed, Kelso, Colstream, Norham, Ford and Etal or further a field (when Covid restrictions are lifted) e.g. South Northumberland, Scotland.

 Introduction to river kayaking

 Please contact us with any previous experience, if any, and we would be happy to propose a plan to get you going.
 Coaching is available in the basics, introduction to moving water, river running skills, river trip planning and more.

 For beginners to sea kayaking we often recommend a river kayaking lesson or two to get the basics sorted on flat water first.
 We can then move on to the slightly more challenging specialist sea kayaks we have designed for use on the sea.
 Go to the sea kayak page for more information on coastal exploration and off shore Island discovery.